dasher-project/dasher-web/documents/Specification/05ZoomBoxSpawning/ZoomBoxSpawning.md

     Note that the root box isn't a child box and doesn't have a weight.

+Child spawning and root spawning are the only triggers for zoom boxes to spawn.

 # Two-Stage Spawning
 There are two stages to zoom box spawning.

--   **Weight Spawning** is the first spawning stage of every box.

-    At this stage, the following properties of the box are required:
+Different properties of the spawned box are set in each stage.

-    -   Parent box, unless this is the root box.

-    -   Box incremental text, if any.

-    >   Actually, at this stage only the palette position is known, and hence
-    >   the incremental text and box text.
-    >
-    >   Actually actually, what's required is whatever is needed to calculate
-    >   the box's child weight.
+-   In the **Weight** spawning stage, whatever is required to generate the box's child weight value is set.

+-   In the **Dimension** spawning stage, initial values for the box's front position, lateral size, and lateral position are set.

+The spawning stages that a box goes through depend on what triggered its creation.

+-   If the box was created by root spawning, it goes through dimension spawning only.
+Initial values for dimensions are specified by the user interface, directly or indirectly.
+A box created by root spawning never goes through weight spawning.

+-   If the box was created by child spawning, the box goes through weight spawning when child spawning is triggered.
+The box might then go through dimension spawning straight away, or dimension spawning might take place later, or never.

+Dimension spawning of a zoom box triggers child spawning.
+After a box goes through dimension spawning, all its child boxes get instantiated, and each child box goes through, at least, its weight spawning stage.

 The following